 kpis don’t tell you what needs to be changed or improved to drive the growth of your business metrics whereas okrs help you clearly see how your business metrics relate to your daily work.

-that isn’t to say your company can’t use kpis. in fact, some kpis are great for showing what level of performance you want to achieve and what okrs to set to get there. in weekdone, you can now start reporting kpis and allow them to coexist with okrs!
+that isn’t to say your company can’t use kpis. in fact, some kpis are great for showing what level of performance you want to achieve and what okrs to set to get there.

 here’s how kpis and okrs differ, and how your team can use them both: